-Spotlight on the 3 C's: The Child, the Content, and the Context6
+Spotlight on the 3 C's: The Child, the Content, and the Context6 and active ways?
+Do you support the Is it relevant to her real life?

 An easy rule of thumb for choosing appropriate media for your child is to: